Mexico's drought reaches critical levels as lakes dry up

 2 of14 A man fishes off the banks of the Villa Victoria Dam, the main water supply for Mexico City residents, on the outskirts of Toluca, Mexico Thursday, April 22, 2021.
 Drought conditions now cover 85% of Mexico, and in areas around Mexico City and Michoacán, the problem has gotten so bad that lakes and reservoirs are drying up.
 Fernando Llano/AP Show More Show Less 3 of14

-5 of14 Cracked earth lines the banks of the Villa Victoria Dam, the main water supply for Mexico City residents, on the outskirts of Toluca, Mexico, Thursday, April 22, 2021.
+7 of14 Cracked earth lines the banks of the Villa Victoria Dam, the main water supply for Mexico City residents, on the outskirts of Toluca, Mexico, Thursday, April 22, 2021.
 The mayor of Mexico City said Mexico's drought was the worst in 30 years.
-Fernando Llano/AP Show More Show Less 6 of14
+Fernando Llano/AP Show More Show Less

-7 of14 Fishermen fish in the waters of the Villa Victoria Dam, the main water supply for Mexico City residents, on the outskirts of Toluca, Mexico Thursday, April 22, 2021.
+8 of14 Fishermen fish in the waters of the Villa Victoria Dam, the main water supply for Mexico City residents, on the outskirts of Toluca, Mexico Thursday, April 22, 2021.
 Drought conditions now cover 85% of Mexico, and in areas around Mexico City and Michoacán, the problem has gotten so bad that lakes and reservoirs are drying up.
-Fernando Llano/AP Show More Show Less
+Fernando Llano/AP Show More Show Less 9 of14

-10 of14 Cracked earth lines the banks of the Villa Victoria Dam, the main water supply for Mexico City residents, on the outskirts of Toluca, Mexico, Thursday, April 22, 2021.
+11 of14 Cracked earth lines the banks of the Villa Victoria Dam, the main water supply for Mexico City residents, on the outskirts of Toluca, Mexico, Thursday, April 22, 2021.
 The mayor of Mexico City said Mexico's drought was the worst in 30 years.
-Fernando Llano/AP Show More Show Less
+Fernando Llano/AP Show More Show Less 12 of14

 14 of14